Kyep/paradise-rules/RULES.md

 The following behaviors are prohibited on Paradise Station:

 Metagaming (using OOC information acquired via means unavailable to other players.
 Examples include, but are not limited to, third-party software or direct, physical communication).
-This includes streaming; inform the Server Staff before streaming a round;
+This includes streaming; get permission from the Server Staff via ahelp before each round you stream.

 Placing current round information into OOC chat (IC in OOC);